qinqin-yu/gonococcus_opa_diversity/README.md

 This repository contains the code to reproduce the analysis in:

 QinQin Yu, Tatum D. Mortimer, Sofia Blomqvist, Bailey Bowcutt, David Helekal, Samantha G. Palace, Yonatan H. Grad.
-Diversity and evolution of a phase-variable multi-locus antigen in *Neisseria gonorrhoeae*.
+Diversity and evolution of a phase-variable multi-locus antigen in *Neisseria gonorrhoeae*. bioRxiv.
+2026. https://www.biorxiv.org/content/10.64898/2026.02.02.703239v2.

 The contents of the repository are described below: